Space Exploration Timeline Title

 NASA Returns to the Moon

 NASA sends the first Orion spacecraft into space to mark their return to lunar exploration.
 The Artemis 1 mission launches as an unmanned test mission to orbit the Moon and return to Earth.
 During this historic mission, the spacecraft spends three weeks in space and makes 2 separate orbits of the moon.
-The mission ends successfully with a splashdown in the Pacific Ocean west of Baja California near Guadalupe Island.
+The mission ends successfully with a splashdown in the Pacific Ocean west of Baja California near Guadeloupe Island.
 This successful test mission collects valuable data and captures video and detailed images of the Earth and Moon.
 A future Artemis mission will carry 4 astronauts to orbit the Moon for the first time since 1972.